ecashin/flippitydigits/README.md

 ## Building

+### Building and Running Web Flippity

+You can re-build the CSS and JavaScript and run the development HTTP server with,

+    cd web
+    make srv

+Then you can access the game at http://127.0.0.1:8118/

+The server is a pretty hilarious alternative to cool tools like gulp.
+It runs make on anything that the HTTP client tries to GET.
+It only listens on the loopback IP address.

+### Building and Running C++ Flippity

 See the flippity.cpp file for dependencies listed as Ubuntu packages.
 Your system might have different names for the same software.